 Mark 2 Mods 3 - 6 weighed between 4.7 and 6.25 tons (4.78 - 6.35 mt)

 |Train Rate||30 degrees / second|

 |Side-to-side slewing||- 30 / +30 degrees|

-- It was considered that the early quadruple mounts suffered from too much vibration, so they were modified by adding large steel stiffening plates between the carriage and the base of the mounting.
-Later mounts incorporated this change and lacked the side-to-side slewing feature.
+- ^The Mark 1 had the side-to-side slewing feature.
+It was determined that these mountings suffered from too much vibration, so they were modified by adding large steel stiffening plates between the carriage and the base of the mounting.
+The later Mark 2 mounts incorporated this change and deleted the side-to-side slewing feature.